laeva-lady/welldream/README.md

  - [ ] add monthy report
  - [x] add sorting
  - [ ] change sorting to sort by most used app instead of alphabetically
+ - [ ] IMPORTANT: switch to using Hyprland's IPC instead of polling every second